Restatement of Previously Issued Financial Statements

 Medicare pays capitation using a “risk adjustment model”, which compensates providers based on the health status (acuity) of each individual patient (via a Risk Adjustment Factor, “RAF”).
 The Company’s policy is to recognize the variable RAF component of capitation revenues, to the extent that it is probable a significant reversal will not occur.
 At the December 31, 2020 balance sheet date the Company determined its estimates of the RAF components of certain capitation revenues were constrained and therefore not estimable, as it was not probable a significant reversal would not occur.
 The Company subsequently collected the RAF components of capitation payments prior to the issuance of the 2020 financial statements, effectively relieving the constraints which previously existed at the December 31, 2020 balance sheet date.
 As a result, capitation revenues for 2020 were restated based on the results of management’s analysis of the RAF component of cash receipts collected prior to the issuance 2020 financial statements which were previously determined to not be estimable.
 The revenue now recognized in 2020 was previously recognized in June of 2021.
 The total amount of the RAF adjustment was $6,532,954.

-The disclosure of the condensed financial statements of the Company’s consolidated VIE have been corrected for accrued interest and interest expense relating to the advances made to the VIE for the three and nine month periods ended September 30, 2021 (see Note 25).
-There is no impact to the condensed consolidated financial statements of the Company for this correction to the disclosures.
+The disclosure of the condensed financial statement of the Company’s consolidated VIE has been corrected for accrued interest and interest expense relating to the advances made to the VIE for the period ended March 31, 2021 (see Note 25).
+There is no impact to the condensed consolidated financial statements of the Company of this correction to the disclosures.